 Note: If your internship is not connected to a BYU internship course, and you will not be registered for any other BYU credits, it will count as a Leave of Absence.

-You are not eligible for student employment during the semester you take a leave of absence.
+You are not eligible for student employment during the time you take a leave of absence.

 Academically suspended and dismissed students, and honor code suspended and dismissed students, should consult with the appropriate office.Academic Support Office Contact Information

 BYU does not have a military service deferment.
-If you are required to leave BYU for military service and will miss more than one major semester (fall or winter), contact Enrollment Services at 801-422-4104 to discuss your options before you leave.
+If you are required to leave BYU for military service and will miss an entire academic year (fall semester through summer term), contact Enrollment Services at 801-422-4104 to discuss your options before you leave.

 If you are required to drop all your classes during a semester, you will want to contact Enrollment Services to make appropriate arrangements.